Shetty073/fortKnight/README.md

 ### Requirements
 * Python 3.5.x or newer
-* discord.py 0.16.6 or newer
-* & other modules as listed in requirements.txt
+* Important ones are discord.py and python-twitter (you can check requirements.txt)

 ### How to run?
 * `git clone` or download this project as .zip